 You can request to have one of your supervisors present at your viva, but they will be there as an observer and cannot contribute to the discussion.
 It is entirely your choice whether you wish a supervisor to be present.

-In addition to yourself and your examiners, your viva will attended by an independent chair.
+In addition to yourself and your examiners, your viva will be attended by an independent chair.
 This is an experienced academic at the university who will be independent of your field of research.
-They will not examine you, but are present to ensure the examination is conducted with due regard to fair play and in compliance with the University’s regulations.
+They will not examine you but are present to ensure the examination is conducted with due regard to fair play and in compliance with the University’s regulations.

 See 'thesis submission and examination' in the Handbook